Simply Perfect Hummingbird Food Recipe: Why You Should Always Make Your Own

 Dirty, contaminated food can be detrimental to hummingbirds.

-How to clean a hummingbird feeder
+How to clean your feeder

 Between refills, wash your hummingbird feeder with hot water (and a mild detergent, if necessary) to remove any sticky residue.
 Be sure to thoroughly rinse the feeder so no soap remains inside.